pranavpandey/dynamic-utils/README.md

 ### DynamicVersionUtils

 Helper class to detect the Android SDK version at runtime so that we can provide the user experience accordingly.

-- `boolean isGingerbread()` - To detect if the current Android version is Gingerbread or above.
+Pass `true` in the alternate method to check for equality.

 - `boolean isIceCreamSandwich()` - To detect if the current Android version is Ice Cream Sandwich or above.

+- `boolean isIceCreamSandwich(equals)` - To detect if the current Android version is Ice Cream Sandwich or above.

 ...

-- `boolean isNougatMR1()` - To detect if the current Android version is NougatMR1 or above.

 - `boolean isOreoMR1()` - To detect if the current Android version is OreoMR1 or above.

+- `boolean isOreoMR1(equals)` - To detect if the current Android version is OreoMR1 or above.

 ### DynamicViewUtils